mozilla/fxa/packages/fxa-auth-server/docs/oauth/jwt-access-tokens.md

 The following is based on the [section on validation][#ietf-jwt-access-token-draft-spec-validation] JWT Access Token Draft Spec:

-1. The resource server MUST verify that the `typ` header value is `at+jwt` and reject tokens carrying any other value.
+1. The resource server MUST verify that the `typ` header value case-insensitively matches `at+jwt` or `application/at+jwt` and reject tokens carrying any other value.
 2. The resource server MUST validate the signature of all incoming JWT access token according to [RFC7515][#ietf-jws-spec] using the algorithm specified in the JWT `alg` Header Parameter.
 The SP MUST use the keys provided